sahith2613/cyberbullying_detection/readme.md

 Text Processing: NLTK

-Deployment: Localhost or web server
+Deployment: Localhost

 Future Enhancements:

                   Improve authentication with a database.

                   Add support for multiple languages.

                   Deploy the application on a cloud platform.